<aside> ℹ️

 kubectl apply -f ./helpers/aws-lbc-full.yaml

-kubectl apply -f ./helpers/aws-lbc-ingclass.yaml # Wait a minute before applying
+kubectl apply -f ./helpers/aws-lbc-ingclass.yaml

 # Verify the metrics server